Iepoev/Thesis/paper/source/14_ch6_conclusie.md

 The proposed Machine Learning networks managed to achieve up to \~82\% accuracy on sequenced heartbeat data.
 This is a fairly positive result, but not yet applicable for real-world scenarios.

-Due to the current ministerial decree(s) in relation to the ongoing covid-19 pandemic, the number of participants to the study was unfortunately too limited to see any significant results.
+Due to the current ministerial decree(s) with the ongoing covid-19 pandemic, the number of participants to the study was unfortunately too limited to see any significant results.
 The datasets used during training of both subgoals resulted in short epochs, requiring high epoch counts (up to 500 epochs) to achieve a stable result.
-For the fitness base level regression, this became even more extreme resulting in the failure of the experiment.
+For the base-level fitness regression, this became even more extreme resulting in the failure of the experiment.

 However, while it is impossible to fully prove the validity of the applied methods until more data is gathered, both subgoals were explored and validated using heavily cited, peer-reviewed studies.
-The base level fitness goal in particular is a fairly simple computational task (regression), so the the eventual success of the methodology seems likely.
+The base-level fitness goal in particular is a fairly simple computational task (regression), so the the eventual success of the methodology seems likely.

 ## Future work